-The LAP inventory is displayed at the end of this report and is also available on our website.13 Further information on the individual programs contained in the inventory can also be found on our website.14
+The LAP inventory is displayed at the end of this report and is also available on our website.15 Further information on the individual programs contained in the inventory can also be found on our website.16

-Updates to the Inventory as of July 2015
+Updates to the Inventory as of July 2016

-Since the last inventory update in September 2014, WSIPP modified the statistical adjustments applied to some types of studies and adjusted its benefit-cost methodology.
-15 These adjustments affected the detailed statistical results for each program.
-Due to these changes, WSIPP reclassified seven programs.
+Since the last inventory update in July 2015, WSIPP modified the statistical calculations applied to some types of studies and adjusted its benefit-cost methodology.
+These calculations affected the detailed statistical results for each program.
+Due to these changes, WSIPP reclassified five programs.

-One program moved from research-based to evidence-based.
+Two programs moved from research-based to evidence-based.